idrblab/ALLSites/README.md

 ## Acknowledgments

-- ESMFold for protein embeddings
+- ESM2 for protein embeddings
 - PyTorch team for the deep learning framework
 - Scientific Python community for tools and libraries